TelkomIndonesia/litmus-node-fault/CONTRIBUTING.md

 ## Setting up your Development Environment

-This project is implemented using Python and uses the standard python tools for development and build.
+This project is implemented using Go and uses the standard golang tools for development and build.
 In addition, this project heavily relies on Docker and Kubernetes.
 It is expected that the contributors.

--   are familiar with working with Python
+-   are familiar with working with Go
 -   are familiar with Docker containers
 -   are familiar with Kubernetes and have access to a Kubernetes cluster or Minikube to test the changes.